magneticio/vamp.io/README.md

 ## Styling & CSS

-This site uses the Bootstrap V3 grid.
+This site uses the Bootstrap V3 grid